gumaerc-testorg/7.345-spring-2012/content/pages/readings.md

 ### Paper 1

-Fire, A., S. Xu, et al. "[Potent and Specific Genetic Interference by Double-stranded RNA in Caenorhabditis Elegans](http://dx.doi.org/10.1038/35888)." _Nature_ 391, no. 6669 (1998): 806–11.
+Fire, A., S. Xu, et al. "{{% resource_link "aba26070-d41a-4002-88ec-3f89b4d68ac0" "Potent and Specific Genetic Interference by Double-stranded RNA in Caenorhabditis Elegans" %}}." _Nature_ 391, no. 6669 (1998): 806–11.

 ### Paper 2

-Waterhouse, P. M., M. Kertesz, et al. "[Virus Resistance and Gene Silencing in Plants can be Induced by Simultaneous Expression of Sense and Antisense RNA](http://dx.doi.org/10.1073/pnas.95.23.13959)." _Proceedings of the National Academy of Sciences of the United States of America_ 95, no. 23 (1998): 13959–64.
+Waterhouse, P. M., M. Kertesz, et al. "{{% resource_link "f9ac3979-1c29-4bad-adab-111177f458e4" "Virus Resistance and Gene Silencing in Plants can be Induced by Simultaneous Expression of Sense and Antisense RNA" %}}." _Proceedings of the National Academy of Sciences of the United States of America_ 95, no. 23 (1998): 13959–64.

 {{< tdclose >}}